wangd12rpi/FinLoRA/README.md

 [//]: #
 [//]: # '### Cross-task Generalization (Mixture of LoRA Experts)'
 [//]: #
-[//]: # 'We started with single-task fine-tuning, i.e., fine-tune a LoRA adaptor for a task.
+[//]: # 'We started with single-task fine-tuning, i.e., fine-tuning a LoRA adapter for a task.
 We got good performance.'
 [//]: #
 [//]: # 'Mixture of LoRA Experts (LoRA-MoE): a LoRA module acts as an expert, a router network assigns weights, such as'
 [//]: # 'in [X-LoRA](https://arxiv.org/pdf/2402.07148).
 X-LoRA is built on top of HuggingFace PEFT.'